Effective model for $A_{2g}$ Raman signal in URu$_2$Si$_2$: The Model

-The operators $c_{i}^{\dagger}$ and $c_{i}$ represent the creation and annihilation of spinless fermions at a given site $i$ with position $\mathbf{R}_{i}$.
-The parameter $E_{0}$ adjusts the chemical potential while $m$ defines a commensurate local staggered order (LSO).
-The hopping $t_{ij}$ connects nearest neighbors on the BCT lattice, but, besides that, it may also break the BCT symmetry down to the ST lattice symmetry.
+and it describes spinless fermions moving throughout the sites of a BCT lattice by the action of a kinetic hopping term $t_{ij}$.
+The $c_{i}^{\dagger}$ and $c_{i}$ are the creation and annihilation operators of spinless fermion at a given site $i$ at position $\bm{R}_{i}$.
+Here, these spinless fermions are simply spinons in a deconfined phase \cite{Baskaran1987, Anderson1196,Marston1989,Wen2002}.
+The parameter $\epsilon_{0}$ adjusts the chemical potential while $\Delta_{0}$ defines the LSO with this local on-site order parameter.
+Due to the factor $(-1)^{i}$ that multiplies $\Delta_{0}$, the sign alternates between neighboring layers, see Fig.\ref{AFM}.
+The hopping $t_{ij}$ connects nearest-neighbours sites on the BCT lattice and breaks the BCT lattice symmetry down to simple tetragonal lattice.
+It can assume either real or complex values.

-In the Paramagnetic (PM) phase, the lattice structure is BCT symmetric.
-We assume that the system suffers a phase transition to a particular state with a lower lattice symmetry, namely the simple tetragonal (ST).
-This lowering of symmetry is characterized by a folding in the Brillouin zone (BZ) from the BCT lattice into the ST one.
-The Z and $\Gamma$ points of the first BZ of the ST and BCT, respectively, are connected by the nesting vector $\mathbf{Q}=\{1,1,1\}$.

-The possible states we consider are represented in Fig.\ref{fig1}.
-Their relation with the point group symmetries (space group) and the model parameters is summarized in table I. We start in the framework of a normal PM state with the system having its structure defined by the BCT space group No 139 ($I4/mmm$, D$_{4h}$).
-We assume that it can pass from this normal state to a new phase defined with three different ST space groups which could be associated with the No 123 ($P4/mmm$, D$_{4h}$), the No 126 ($P4/nnc$, D$_{4}$) or the No 128 ($P4/mnc$, C$_{4h}$).
-Moreover, the point groups D$_{4}$ and C$_{4h}$ have the same selection rules in a Raman experiment as the initial point group D$_{4h}$ \cite{Harima2010}.

-We introduce appropriate parameters that capture the space groups of the different ordered states.
-As we mention previously, the parameter $me^{i\mathbf{Q} \cdot \mathbf{R}_{i}}$ can account for some commensurate local staggered order (LSO) with local (onsite) order parameters.
-The space group No 128 ($P4/mnc$) characterizes a chiral spin liquid (CSL) phase with complex nearest neighbors hopping parameter $t_{ij} = t_{1} \pm i \Delta_{c}$.
-The space group No 126 ($P4/nnc$) characterizes a modulated spin liquid (MSL) phase with a real nearest neighbor hopping $t_{ij} = t_{1} \pm \Delta_{M}$.
-In this definitions, $m$, $\Delta_{c}$ and $\Delta_{m}$ are real positive quantities.

-Since the c's operators represent fermions, the magnetic state, specified by the parameter $m$, is justified by the fact that the fermions here are like spinons in a deconfined phase which have an intrinsic magnetic moment.
-They lead to the formation of SL phases and represent the elementary excitations of the system, which possess the general character of being fractionalized \cite{Kitaev2006}.